ajaykarwal/ajaykarwal-v8/src/newsletter/2023-04-07-using-empathy-to-design-better-products.md

 After an introduction talk from our guest [Chris Bush](https://www.linkedin.com/in/christopherjbush/), we had a workshop where we discussed the challenges that various persona’s might face.

-From the Desk of Ajay Karwal is a reader-supported publication.
+{{meta.newsletterName}} is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.

 We then invited attendees to try out one of our six empathy emulation stations where individuals were asked to perform a simple everyday task, like sending an email, but with one of their abilities taken away or reduced.